-MATH-111 Prealgebra 4.0 units
+MATH-111 Prealgebra

 Seeks to develop algebraic thinking.
 Topics include: operations on the rational numbers; exponents; the order of operations; the real numbers and their decimal number representation; the field axioms; introduction to algebra; graphing in two dimensions; percent, ratio, proportion; basic geometry; conversion of units and problem solving using equations.
 (L)